Consolidate your super

 Transferring, consolidating, rolling over - they all add up to saving you money

 If you're like most people, you've probably had different jobs and worked for different employers over the years.
-It means you might also have different super accounts out there - some you might have completely forgotten about.
-The problem is, they could all be charging you fees which are eating into your retirement savings.
-The answer is to consolidate all your superannuation into one account.
+This can mean you have multiple super accounts – including some you may have forgotten about.
+In some cases, multiple accounts may each be charging fees that affect your retirement savings.
+One way to address this is by consolidating your superannuation into one account.

 What is super consolidation?

 Super consolidation is something to consider for anyone with more than one super account.
-It can be a smart move to find and transfer all your different super accounts into one account.
+It involves finding and transferring your different super accounts into one account.
 That way you're only paying one set of fees and only dealing with one super fund.

 Is it better to combine super?